Gordon Richards (jockey): First championship

-His apprenticeship at Foxhill lasted until 1924, when he moved to become first jockey to Captain Thomas Hogg, based at Russley Park, Wiltshire.
+His apprenticeship at Foxhill lasted until 1924, when he moved to become first jockey to Captain Thomas Hogg, based at Russley Park, Wiltshire, near Lambourn.
 That first season as a fully-fledged professional, 1925, he became Champion Jockey for the first time, with 118 wins.

 Early in the following year, however, he contracted tuberculosis, which put his burgeoning career in jeopardy.
-Following diagnosis, he spent the rest of the year in a Norfolk sanitorium.
-While he was recuperating, he met fellow patient Bill Rowell, who was to have a major influence on his life.
+Following diagnosis, he spent the rest of the year in a Norfolk sanitarium.
+While he was recuperating, he met fellow patient Bill Rowell who was to have a major influence on his life.
 Rowell became a friend and mentor, teaching the young jockey how to cope with wealth, and his increasing fame among high society in Britain's inter-war class system.
-In Richards' absence from riding, Tommy Weston won the championship but by December, he had returned to the saddle and in 1927, regained his title with 164 winners, and following up in 1928 and 1929.
+In Richards' absence from riding, Tommy Weston won the championship; but by December, he had returned to the saddle and in 1927 regained his title with 164 winners, following up in 1928 and 1929.

-By now, shipping magnate William Tatem, 1st Baron Glanely retained his services.
+By now, shipping magnate William Tatem, 1st Baron Glanely had retained his services.
 Hogg had become his private trainer, in Newmarket.
-For Glanely, he won his first classics - the 1930 Oaks on Rose of England and the 1930 St Leger on Singapore - although he narrowly missed out on a fourth successive title to Freddie Fox.
+For Glanely, he won his first classics – the 1930 Oaks on Rose of England and the 1930 St Leger on Singapore – and narrowly missed out on a fourth successive title to Freddie Fox.
 As the season drew to a close, he won the November Handicap for Glanely on Glorious Devon, putting him one ahead of Fox, but Fox won the fourth and fifth races to overhaul him.